metin-arm/linux-dev/Documentation/locking/mutex-design.rst

      waiting to spin on mutex owner, only to go directly to slowpath upon obtaining the MCS lock.

+     NOTE: Optimistic spinning will be avoided when using proxy execution (SCHED_PROXY_EXEC) as we want to hand the lock off to the task that was boosting the current owner.

 (iii) slowpath: last resort, if the lock is still unable to be acquired,
       the task is added to the wait-queue and sleeps until woken up by the